When I started looking into Johnny Rodriguez house, I expected a big, flashy Texas ranch. But what I found was very different.

 Exterior Tour: First Impressions of the Home

-Approaching the home, the first thing that catches your eye is the traditional Texas limestone exterior.
+As you approach the home, the first thing that catches your eye is the traditional Texas limestone exterior.
 It’s not trying to impress you.

 It has a quiet authority that comes from good materials and honest craftsmanship — the kind you find in ranch homes and Hill Country estates throughout this part of Texas.